ozanMSFT/pytorch-wiki/Dev-Infra-Office-Hours.md

 **Come to the Pytorch Dev Infra Office Hours for help!**

-The Pytorch Dev Infra team is hosting office hours every [Friday at 10AM PST](https://fb.zoom.us/j/97659913934?pwd=cmxlcEgxNmZJckd2dTBUVWdRZkY3Zz09).
+The Pytorch Dev Infra team is hosting office hours every [Friday at 10AM PST (zoom link)](https://fb.zoom.us/j/97659913934?pwd=cmxlcEgxNmZJckd2dTBUVWdRZkY3Zz09).

 ## Who are we?